Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Did you play any sports?
 (Most Colombian women are not as sporty as American women, but they are earthier and open to camping and rustic settings.)

 Have you taken any technical or university courses and did you finish?
-(Due to a lack of money and good planning or no sense of urgency, many Hispanic women do not finish school or don’t finish until their late 20’s or early 30’s.
-For many Colombian women, studying is not the means to pursuing a professional career, the career is studying.)
+(Due to a lack of money and good planning or no sense of urgency, many Colombian women do not finish school or don’t finish until their late 20s or early 30s.
+For many Colombian women, studying is not the means to pursuing a professional career; the career is studying.)

 What is your attitude toward education and its place in your life individually and as a family?